-http://physics.ucsd.edu/~mcgreevy/s23/ .
+http://physics.ucsd.edu/~mcgreevy/s24/ .

 Problem sets, solutions, lecture notes, handouts, announcements, etc will be distributed via this page.
 You should check it regularly (e.g. before each lecture) for new material.
 It will help to look at the relevant lecture notes before the lecture happens.
-Problem sets will be collected and graded via Canvas.